 Being a foster parent to any of our Recycled Doggies is an extremely rewarding experience.
 Most of our animals have experienced pain, loss and suffering prior to joining our rescue, so they’re desperate for love and affection.
 Many times, the love and security experienced by our dogs in their foster homes is the first such love and security they have ever felt.
 It’s the sad reality we face everyday.

-We provide all necessary vet care at one of our approved veterinarians, but ask that you get pre-approval before visiting a vet.
-Foster parents are also responsible for bringing their foster dog to adoption events (held primarily on Saturdays) so that they can be introduced to potential adopters.
+We provide all necessary vet care at our approved vet office, but ask that you get pre-approval before visiting the vet.
+Foster parents are also responsible for bringing their foster dog to adoption events (held primarily on Saturdays in Mason, Ohio) so that they can be introduced to potential adopters.
 Because this is the primary place where potential adopters meet our dogs, if you are unable to commit to bringing your foster dog to our weekly events (drop off/pick up is fine if you’re not able to stay), then fostering through Recycled Doggies won’t work.

-Fostering dogs is not for everyone, but is extremely rewarding and is a very tangible way to make a difference in the lives of our Recycled Doggies.
+Fostering dogs is not for everyone, but is extremely rewarding and is a very tangible way to make a difference in the lives of a homeless doggy.
 You’ll get to spend time with very special dogs in a loving home environment and watch them transform into amazing pets.
 Their new owners get a dog that is better adapted to home life, and therefore has a better chance of remaining in the new home permanently.
+We couldn’t do what we do without our amazing, generous foster families.

 Foster Parent Application

 Having more foster homes means that we can save more dogs from euthanasia.
 If you have any questions about becoming a foster parent for Recycled Doggies, please don’t hesitate to contact us.
 If you would like to apply to become a foster home, please complete the form below.
 All pets in your home must be spayed/neutered and up to date on vaccines (and, if a dog, on monthly heartworm prevention) before we can approve you for fostering.
 This is for the protection of your pets and our doggies.
 So if you want to foster but they’re not up to date yet, please take care of that first before submitting your foster parent application.
-Thanks!
+Also, everyone in the home must be okay with fostering (humans and other pets) – it’s a family commitment!
+We can only accept foster families that live in the Greater Cincinnati area because our vet office and adoption events are located in the Greater Cincinnati area.